How to Start a Scholarship Fund

 How to start a scholarship fund

-Whether you’re wondering how to set up a scholarship fund to assist students or how to set up a scholarship fund for a nonprofit or corporation, starting a scholarship in Texas can happen in a few easy steps.
+Whether you’re wondering how to set up a scholarship fund to assist students or how to set up a scholarship fund for a nonprofit or corporation, starting a scholarship can happen in a few easy steps.

-- Distribute the funds.
 Whether you’re planning a meaningful award presentation ceremony to honor the scholarship recipients and showcase the impact of the fund or are quietly awarding the recipients their grants, working with an experienced scholarship manager can make distributing your scholarship funds much easier.

 Partner with Greater Houston Community Foundation to start your Houston scholarship fund today

-Greater Houston Community Foundation is here to partner with you on your giving, whether you’re interested in starting a donor advised fund or creating a youth philanthropy program.Reach out to a philanthropic advisor to talk about establishing a scholarship fund today or continue reading about how scholarships can change lives.
+Looking for other ways to give back?
+Greater Houston Community Foundation is here to partner with you on your giving, whether you’re interested in starting a donor advised fund or creating a youth philanthropy program.
+Call us at 713-333-2210 or reach out directly to get started.

 This website is a public resource of general information that is intended, but not promised or guaranteed, to be correct, complete and up to date.
 The materials on this website, including all comments and responses to comments, do not constitute legal, tax, or other professional advice, and is not intended to create, and receipt or viewing does not constitute, nor should it be considered an invitation for, an attorney-client relationship.
 The reader should not rely on information provided herein and should always seek the advice of competent legal counsel and/or a tax professional in the reader’s state or jurisdiction.
 The owner of this website does not intend links on the website to be referrals or endorsements of the linked entities.